ELELAB/MAVISp/README.md

 PLACEHOLDER_REF_BIOARXIV

-Please see the CHANGELOG.md file on this repository for current and expected data releases as well as updates on the software.
+Please see the [CHANGELOG.md][CHANGELOG.md] file on this repository for current and expected data releases as well as updates on the software.

-Please see the CURATORS.md file for an up to date list of our curators.
+Please see the [CURATORS.md][CURATORS.md] file in this repository for an up to date list of our curators.

 ## Requirements